 “Anticipatory grief may look similar or different to conventional grief or what we typically think of as grief,” said Mairead McConnell, PhD, a psychologist with Banner Health in Tucson, AZ.
 “The main difference is that the loss has not yet occurred.”

 Why anticipatory grief can be challenging

-With anticipatory grief, you could experience any and all of the emotions of grief — sadness, anger, emotional distress, irritability, anxiety, guilt, physical symptoms and more.
+With anticipatory grief, you could experience any and all of the emotions of grief — sadness, denial, anger, emotional distress, irritability, anxiety, guilt, physical symptoms and more.
 “These are all normal parts of the grieving process,” Dr. McConnell said.

 But you might not recognize anticipatory grief since the loss hasn’t occurred yet.
 And other people might not understand what is happening, so they might not be as supportive.
-“In some cases, anticipatory grief can seem like you’re giving up hope when it is simply a normal process of coping with an expected or inevitable reality,” Dr. McConnell said.
+“In some cases, anticipatory grief can seem like you’re giving up hope when it is simply a normal process of coping with an impending loss or inevitable reality,” Dr. McConnell said.

 Tips for coping with anticipatory grief

 Nothing can prepare you for the loss of a loved one, or for the loss of a future you anticipated.
 But there are things you can do if you’re experiencing anticipatory grief: